Stack AI hands you a canvas; Fasrad hands you a working agent — describe the task and it reads the email, books the meeting, files the result.

 Where the line falls:

-Pick Stack AI if you're an enterprise team productizing AI workflows and need a governed builder you control end to end.
-Pick Fasrad if you want one agent that quietly works your inbox, calendar, and contacts without you ever opening an editor.
+Pick Fasrad when you want one agent that quietly works your inbox, calendar, and contacts without you ever opening an editor — describe the job in plain language and it runs.

 These pages cover the adjacent jobs buyers usually compare before choosing an AI agent.

 No. Stack AI gives you a canvas to design and version multi-step agent workflows.
 Fasrad has no canvas — you describe the task in plain language and a hosted agent runs it across its email, calendar, CRM, and datastores.
-If you want to draw and govern the pipeline yourself, Stack AI is the better fit.
+The work gets done without you drawing or maintaining a pipeline.

 Yes.
 You set cron-style schedules ("every weekday at 7am") and event triggers (new email, new public message, captured lead) by describing them in a sentence.
 The agent runs them on its own and checks in with what it did — no flow to deploy or monitor.